Azure Magazine - Design | Architecture | Interiors | Curiosity

 Tags: Architecture, Cultural

-When it comes to shaping the next generation of innovators and thinkers in design, these are the top industrial design schools in North America.
+When it comes to shaping the next generation of innovators and thinkers in design, these are the top industrial design schools in Europe and the U.K.

 By Austin Macdonald |